 The implementation of 20-minute neighbourhoods will be more suited to some parts of the region than others.
 Urban areas naturally lend themselves more to the concept than rural locations and its application therefore needs to be flexible to reflect the differing characteristics of our communities and given that a high proportion of the region is non-urban.
-In more rural locations the 20minute neighbourhood concept may be limited to ensuring access to local public transport and safe walking, wheeling and cycling networks that provide onward links to employment and service centres or travel hubs.
+In more rural locations the 20minute neighbourhood concept to sustainably access goods and services locally within an acceptable radius of where they live may be limited to ensuring access to local public transport and safe walking, wheeling and cycling networks that provide onward links to employment and service centres or travel hubs.
+Further development of the concept is needed to link rural neighbourhoods / communities together and there would be benefit in developing a rural alternative, by linking services within a series of smaller communities together via transport services or infrastructure, acknowledging the need for vehicular travel.
 It will require the provision of walking and cycling route infrastructure improvements that join up development sites to wider networks and make active travel the most attractive choice for short and medium length journeys.
 This reflects the approach outlined in the draft NPF4 and illustrated in the adjacent diagram.